Published: 02.02.2011 Updated: 10.07.2024

 Latvijas Banka conducts oversight of payment instruments by compiling Latvia's payment statistics, analysing the development trends and, in conjunction with other national central banks of the Eurosystem, performing the assessment of the payment instrument scheme.

-In 2016, Latvijas Banka compiled data on the social costs of retail payment instruments in Latvia in 2014 (Latvijas Banka review of social costs of retail payment instruments in Latvia in 2014).
+In 2016, Latvijas Banka compiled data on the social costs of retail payment instruments in Latvia in 2014.
 According to a common European methodology, data was gathered on how much money was necessary for traders, service providers and financial institutions to enable the public – natural and legal persons – to make payments for goods and services in Latvia.

 Like other Eurosystem central banks, Latvijas Banka provides educational and consulting support to the public, financial sector participants and government, as well as promotes the development of innovative instruments.